-The results of a new study suggest that silicone breast prostheses may increase the risk of developing a rare form of lymphoma - cancer of the lymph system.
-However, the authors emphasise that because anaplastic large T-cell lymphoma (ALCL) of the breast is so rare, the absolute risk is still very low.
+The authors emphasise that because anaplastic large T-cell lymphoma (ALCL) of the breast is so rare, the absolute risk is still very low.

 Dr Daphne de Jong, from The Netherlands Cancer Institute, Amsterdam, and colleagues evaluated the association between silicone implants and this cancer after identifying two patients who had ALCL in the fibrous capsule surrounding their silicone breast implants.
 Although similar cases had been reported in the literature, no formal studies have examined the topic.

 A search of a Dutch pathology database identified 11 women (average age of 40 years) who were diagnosed with ALCL of the breast from 1990 to 2006.
 Each patient was matched by age and year of diagnosis to one or more women with other types of lymphomas in the breast (the control group).

 Five of the ALCL patients had received silicone implants in both breasts 1 to 23 years prior to diagnosis, the authors report in the Journal of the American Medical Association.
 In all five women, the implants were placed for cosmetic reasons.